aerospike/aerospike-loader/README.md

 -tr,--tls-revoke                Revoke certificates identified by their serial number.
 Values:  serial numbers separated by comma (default: null (Do not revoke certificates))
 -te,--tls-encrypt-only          Enable TLS encryption and disable TLS certificate validation -uk,--send-user-key             Send user defined key in addition to hash digest to store on the server. (default: userKey is not sent to reduce meta-data overhead)
+-um,--unorderedMaps             If this flag is present write all maps as unordered maps.
 -u,--usage                      Print usage.
 -v,--verbose                    Verbose mode for debug logging (default: INFO) -V,--version                    Print version